srid/ema/docs/tutorial/01-routes.md

 "date/2022-04-23.html"
 ```

 Route encoders are `Prism`s underneath.
-You can use optics operators to directly operate with them.
+You can use optics operators to directly operate on them.

 ```haskell
 -- Using `routePrism` from GHCi session above